ccanepa/google-code-issues-migrator/README.md

     *.pkl -text
 ```

-Run `ghupload.py --really` to upload to github
+Run `ghupload.py --really` to upload to github.

+If the upload is interrupted, by example by quotas in github API or timeouts,
+the script can be re-run to complete the work.

+In that case, to spare some transactions it is better to set the 'start' parameter
+to the last issue transmited.

+Obviously if the problem was a quota exceded or a github outage you will need to wait some time before rerun.

-This workflow and code was last used at 2014 04 28
+This workflow and code was last used at 2014 05 06